Linear Response Selected Configuration Interaction: Results and Discussion

 For the $\alpha_{zz}$-component, all four determinant selection schemes manage to converge towards the FCI limit, and we thus plot this error separately in the right panel of Figure \ref{fig:water_static_polarizability}.
 Using only the default Hamiltonian-based HCI selection (GS, blue lines), we observe slower convergence than with some of the more elaborate schemes we have applied.
 The convergence is improved by including a coupling to the property vector (GS+V, orange lines), but convergence to high accuracy remains slow.
 By adding a coupling to the response vector (GS+X, green lines, and GS+V+X, red lines), the convergence towards the reference FCI result is significantly improved, and the polarizability can be reproduced with high accuracy.
 For the response-coupled results, we find that as the thresholds are tightened, the inclusion of the property vector coupling becomes inconsequential (green and red lines overlap for a large number of determinants).
 However, there is clearly some benefit to including a coupling to the property vector in the small-determinant calculation, where the inclusion ensures a qualitatively correct description.

 It is interesting to note that there is some oscillatory convergence behavior around the target FCI value (clearly visible for GS+V and GS+V+X in the left panel of Figure \ref{fig:water_static_polarizability}), with convergence starting from below, then overshooting the polarizability, then undershooting, and so on.
 Unlike the energy (which converges from above for variational methods), there is no variational bound on the polarizability.
 In the middle and left panels, the oscillatory convergence behaviour is visible through the regular dips towards zero error, which occur when the sign of the error changes.
 The lack of monotonic convergence, in contrast to the variational behavior of energies, can be anticipated to make simple extrapolation schemes less straightforward for polarizabilities.
+This is a slightly troubling observation, considering that large-scale SCI calculations for energies rarely rely on a purely variational description alone.
+In practice, large-scale SCI employs a combination of perturbative corrections and extrapolation to achieve near-FCI accuracy.